1. The Asymmetry Problem in ServiceNow Negotiations

 There is one more dimension of our advisory model that is essential to understand, because it affects every recommendation we make and every outcome we deliver: Redress Compliance is 100% independent from ServiceNow.

 We have no commercial relationship with ServiceNow.
 We are not a ServiceNow partner.
 We do not receive referral fees, revenue shares, or any form of compensation from ServiceNow for recommending their products or services.
 We do not resell ServiceNow licences.
 We do not implement ServiceNow solutions.
 We have no financial incentive to recommend that you buy more ServiceNow, upgrade to a higher edition, or add modules.
-Learn more about ServiceNow pricing benchmarks.
+Explore our full ServiceNow knowledge hub to understand why independence is foundational to our advisory model.

 This independence is not a marketing message.
 It is the structural foundation of the advisory model.